-The study concludes that the differences in energy efficiency between the average American diet and an entirely plant-based diet, with the same protein and calorific content, constitutes emissions of 701kg CO2 per person per year, roughly a third of the GHG costs of a person's use of a standard car for personal transportation.
+The Chicago study concludes that the average American diet, when compared with an entirely plant-based diet of the same protein and calorific content, results in increased CO_2 emissions of 701 kg per person per year.
+This equates to roughly a third of the GHG costs of a person's use of a standard car for personal transportation.
 Considering the total GHG impact of different diets, the scientists comment:

-'To place the planetary consequences of dietary choices in a broader context, note that at mean US calorific efficiency, it only requires a dietary intake from animal products of [approximately] 20%, well below the national average, 27.7%, to increase one's GHG footprint by an amount similar to the difference between an ultra-efficient hybrid (Prius) and an average sedan (Camry).
-For a person consuming a red meat diet at [approximately] 35% of calories from animal sources, the added GHG burden above that of a plant eater equals the difference between driving a Camry and an SUV.'
-48
+'To place the planetary consequences of dietary choices in a broader context, note that at mean US calorific efficiency, it only requires a dietary intake from animal products of [approximately] 20%, well below the national average, 27.7%, to increase one's GHG footprint by an amount similar to the difference between an ultra efficient hybrid (Prius) and an average sedan (Camry).

+For a person consuming a red meat diet at [approximately] 35% of calories from animal sources, the added GHG burden above that of a plant eater equals the difference between driving a Camry and an SUV [sports utility vehicle].748

-A study of beef production in Japan published in 2007 showed that the production of one beef calf emitted 4.5 tonnes of GHG (CO2 equivalent) and required over 16 giga joules of fossil fuel energy.31 According to a calculation in New Scientist magazine, this means that the production of 1kg of Japanese beef (excluding the farm infrastructure and transport) is equivalent to the amount of CO2 emitted by the average European car driven for 250km, and burns enough energy to run a low-wattage light bulb for 20 days.49
+A study of beef production in Japan published in 2007 showed that the production of one beef calf emitted 4.5 tonnes of GHG (CO2 equivalent) and required over 16 giga joules of fossil fuel energy.31 According to a calculation in New Scientist magazine, this means that the production of 1 kg of Japanese beef (excluding the farm infrastructure and transport) is equivalent to the amount of CO2 emitted by the average European car driven for 250 km, and burns enough energy to run a low-wattage light bulb for 20 days.49

-A 2007 calculation based on Australia's National Greenhouse Gas Inventory estimated that average beef consumption in the Australian diet is equivalent to1.45 tonnes of greenhouse gas per person per year.
+A 2007 calculation based on Australia's National Greenhouse Gas Inventory estimated that average beef consumption in the Australian diet is equivalent to 1.45 tonnes of greenhouse gas per person per year.
 This is more than the difference between a year's emissions from driving a standard car compared to an energy efficient hybrid car.50

-The health risks of a diet high in beef burgers and other fast foods are already well known.
+The health risks of a diet high in beef burgers and other 'fast foods' are already well known.
 Public health experts also believe that there would be many health benefits to people in developed countries in adopting a diet much lower in meat and dairy products and higher in plant-based food.^{2, 51} Another major advantage of a reduction in meat consumption is that it is one of the quickest, easiest and least costly steps that any individual in a developed country can take to reduce his or her carbon footprint.